-As such, there’s a lot more at stake in a truck accident than other minor crashes.
+For this reason, there’s a lot more at stake in a truck accident than in other minor crashes.
 The injuries wreak physical, emotional, and financial havoc on a person’s life, causing extreme pain and suffering.

 In these cases, it’s best to have a Phoenix truck accident attorney on your side who will fight for your recovery.